smilack/purescript-gesso/README.md

 ### Is Gesso a...

 - **Canvas API?** No, while Gesso gives you easy access to the `Context2D` type, it is agnostic about the way you interact with it.
 You could use the official Canvas bindings in [purescript-canvas](https://pursuit.purescript.org/packages/purescript-canvas), another library with higher-level bindings, or your own custom ones.
 - **Game engine?** No, Gesso does not provide anything like a physics engine, asset pipeline, or audio functions that a complete game engine might include.
-However, because Gesso uses `requestAnimationFrame` to run your update and rendering functions, you could certainly make a game with Gesso if you wanted to mix and match other libraries or write your own handling for physics, sound, etc.
+However, because Gesso uses `requestAnimationFrame` to run your update and rendering functions, you could certainly make a game with Gesso if you wanted to mix and match with other libraries or write your own handling for physics, sound, etc.

 ## Installation